-Special guest post from Dale L. Roberts, from YouTube’s ‘Self Publishing with Dale’
+Special guest post about avoiding self-publishing mistakes from Dale L. Roberts, from YouTube’s ‘Self Publishing with Dale’

 Are struggling to make any money in self-publishing?
 Have you been working your butt off in the publishing business for way too long with little to show for it?
 Then, it’s possible you’re guilty of one of these nine common self-publishing mistakes.

 Common Self Publishing Mistake #1: Terrible Title Choice

 Many newbie self-publishers get their title choice wrong.
 The reason is they focus entirely on what they think sounds great rather than what their audience is searching.